Theosis (Eastern Christian theology): Ascetic practice

-The journey toward theosis includes many forms of praxis, the most obvious being monasticism and clergy.
+The journey toward theosis includes many forms of praxis, the most obvious are monasticism and the liturgical and sacramental life of the Church.
 Of the monastic tradition, the practice of hesychasm is most important as a way to establish a direct relationship with God.
 Living in the community of the church and partaking regularly of the sacraments, especially the Eucharist, is taken for granted.
-Also important is cultivating "prayer of the heart", and prayer that never ceases, as Paul exhorts in 1 Thessalonians 5:17.
+Also important is cultivating “prayer of the heart,” and prayer that never ceases, as Paul exhorts in 1 Thessalonians 5:17.
 This unceasing prayer of the heart is a dominant theme in the writings of the Fathers, especially in those collected in the Philokalia.
-It is considered that no one can reach theosis without an impeccable Christian living, crowned by faithful, warm, and, ultimately, silent, continuous Prayer of the Heart.
+It is considered that no one can reach theosis without an impeccable Christian living, crowned by faithful, warm, and ultimately silent, continuous Prayer of the Heart.

 The "doer" in deification is the Holy Spirit, with whom the human being joins his will to receive this transforming grace by praxis and prayer, and as Gregory Palamas teaches, the Christian mystics are deified as they become filled with the Light of Tabor of the Holy Spirit in the degree that they make themselves open to it by asceticism (divinization being not a one-sided act of God, but a loving cooperation between God and the advanced Christian, which Palamas considers a synergy).

-This synergeia or co-operation between God and Man does not lead to mankind being absorbed into the God as was taught in earlier pagan forms of deification like henosis.
-Rather it expresses unity, in the complementary nature between the created and the creator.
+This synergeia or co-operation between God and man does not lead to mankind being absorbed into the Godhead as was taught in earlier pagan forms of deification like henosis.
+Rather it expresses unity, in the complementary nature between the created and the Creator.
 Acquisition of the Holy Spirit is key as the acquisition of the Spirit leads to self-realization.